Session 2.5: Make Claude remember (across sessions and across breakages)

 2. The deliberate-breakage exercise is real.
 Pick something the user can actually break and recover.
 Don’t simulate.
 The point is the recovery.

 Design: this session is the spine of the rest of the curriculum.
 2.6’s corpus pipeline depends on a solid memory layer.
-2.7’s voice profile lives in the memory system.
+2.7’s voice profile lives in the MEMORY.md file.
 2.8’s brief reads MEMORY.md to know which sources to scan.
 The structure has to be right today.

 Confirm the setup